kyletolle/the-mechanism-collection/index.md

 Song was overwhelmed with resonance, harmonics, reiteration; and its substance heaved with change.
 The Song adjusted and took on its next measure.

 Eons and ages wheeled, elapsed, were.
-The agents emanating and throwing forth their Song-hails.
+The emissaries emanating and throwing forth their Song-hails.
 Splintering and fracturing yielded branches of the unique, but patterns emerged.
 And though it brought forth this Animate, the Song became co-dependent.
 Persistence and progress plied across generations by the Animate's amendments.
 A guarantee of neoteric variation set into the bones of the Cosmos through the swells of the Song.

 The Animate burying the Inanimate beneath its power, refinements, children.
 The specialized and industrious machinery of modification.
 Families of fusion